 - Data pins and Address pins implement end-point pads logic connecting the internal buses with the CPU pins.

-Several articles that follow this blog describe those components in more details as implemented in this project.
-The A-Z80 design is released as open source and can be downloaded on Bitbucket: https://bitbucket.org/gdevic/a-z80
+Several articles that follow this blog describe those components in more detail as implemented in this project.
+The A-Z80 design is released as open-source and can be downloaded on GitHub: https://github.com/gdevic/A-Z80

 The A-Z80 CPU at this stage is a completed, fully working FPGA design.
 It is applied in a Sinclair ZX Spectrum computer implementation described here.
 One can use it in Altera or even Xilinx devices since the schematics are compiled into generic Verilog.